Amigoerik/perturbation-conformal-fno/README.md

-# Perturbation-Based Conformal Prediction for Neural Operators
+# Operator learning for the 2D incompressible Navier-Stokes equations: a conformal prediction approach in the data-scarce regime

 Source code for the paper: